 Last Updated: | By Forageplus Team

 1.1 The compressed hay is harvested from a range of very large fields as big bales.
 These big bales are then stored in an enormous barn to cure out of direct sunlight with good ventilation.
 The bales of hay Forageplus ships are wrapped upon a weekly basis and they are not sprayed or treated in anyway.
 The meadow hay contains a diverse range of meadow species grass, is cured in sunlight and will be a range of textures and colours.
 The hay may be paler than a commercially grown mono-crop which is dried out of sunlight.
 The compressing process may also make the hay look a little different to a loose bale.
 The timothy hay is a purpose sown crop.
 Bales are approximately 20kg – variations in weight will occur due to moisture content fluctuations beyond our control.

 1.2 The wrapped hay is low in sugar this means that some horses will take time to adjust to the taste and eat the hay with enthusiasm.
 Horses which have been used to a forage with a higher sugar content may take a few days to adjust to this type of low sugar meadow and timothy hay.
 This is very similar to someone who likes a lot of sugar in a cup of tea.
 Just give your horse time and they will adjust.
-A suggestion is to mix other hay that has a higher sugar content with the Easy Pack Hay and introduce gradually.
+A suggestion is to mix other hay that has a higher sugar content with the Forageplus Hay and introduce gradually.
 Forageplus cannot give a refund just because your horse is reluctant to eat this low sugar hay.

 1.3 THIS IS NOT EXACTLY THE SAME AS THE LAST BATCH YOU MAY HAVE HAD.
 Hay is a natural product and batches will vary all the time, images shown on our website are of hay that we have sold previously, present stock may not look exactly the same.
 We try and categorise as honestly and best as we can, however very occasionally you may find varied plant life such as docks, stalks, thistles and other meadow grasses in the meadow hay.
 The timothy hay will have less or no variation.
 There will be variations in colours also.
 We see this as a positive with a meadow crop and not a sprayed monocrop – therefore much better for your horse.
 At times horses may choose to leave some of the plants, again this is not a negative but part of them selecting and browsing what they wish to eat amongst a varied meadow crop hay which has been made without spraying.